sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 Now you can update the source code and manually trigger a re-build which will trigger a fresh deployment.

-We will change the definition of the question for the vote.
+We will change the definition of the question for the vote-app.

 Go to your source code on Github.
 Find the file seeds/seed_data.json and edit it (click on the pen icon).